lisausa/ruby-style-guide/README.md

     counter += 1 # increments counter by one
     ```

 * Keep existing comments up-to-date.
-No comment is better than an outdated
+No comment is better than an outdated comment.
-  comment.
 * Avoid writing comments to explain bad code.
-Refactor the code to
+Refactor the code to make it self-explanatory.
-  make it self-explanatory.
-(Do or do not - there is no try.)

 <a name="annotations"/>
 ## Annotations